adobe/aepsdk-rulesengine-ios/README.md

 ### Define Rules

 Any thing that conforms to the `Rule` protocol can be used as rule.
-The easiest way is to use the built-in `ConditionRule`.
+The easiest way is to use the built-in `ConsequenceRule`.
 ```
 let condition = ComparisonExpression(lhs: "abc", operationName: "eq", rhs: "abc")
-let rule = ConditionRule(id: "sample-rule", condition: condition)
+let rule = ConsequenceRule(id: "sample-rule", condition: condition)
 rulesEngine.addRules(rules: [rule])
 ```
 However, a rule like this doesn't make much sense, without the ability to dynamically fetch a value it will always be true or false.